 Groodles love to do different activities including exercise.
 So, if you are an exercise geek or play different sports, Groodle will always be there to accompany you.

 The Best Couch Dog:

 Want to spend a rainy day at home sitting on a couch in front of your television?
 Do not worry at all, Groodle has just got your back.
 In the presence of your Groodle pup, you won’t be needing anyone else on your couch.

-Although they are very jolly and entertaining, they may show destructive behavior and aggression if left alone for a long time which may lead to destructive chewing or excessive barking.
+Although they are very jolly and entertaining, they may show destructive behaviour and aggression if left alone for a long time which may lead to destructive chewing or excessive barking.

 Daily exercise needed:

-Groodles need at least 30 minutes to 1 hour of exercise on a daily basis in order to burn their excess energy or they may develop destructive behavior; therefore, they are not suitable for owners with a busy routine.
+Groodles need at least 30 minutes to 1 hour of exercise on a daily basis in order to burn their excess energy or they may develop destructive behaviour; therefore, they are not suitable for owners with a busy routine.

 Some of them not suitable for small apartments:

 Groodle comes in a variety of sizes from small to large, and the large-sized Groodles may not be adjusted in small apartments, so if you live in a small apartment, consider getting a small-sized Groodle.

 They are hypoallergenic and shed very little as compared to other dog breeds; therefore, they need grooming on a weekly basis or they may develop health-related issues.